 Species of Monkey

 There are around 260 monkey species in the world.
-Most of them live in trees except for a few who seem to prefer the ground like baboons.
+Most monkeys live in trees except for a few who seem to prefer the ground like baboons.

-- There are around 260 monkey species in the world.
+Most species of monkeys have tails except for the mighty ape.
+There are around 260 monkey species in the world.
 Most of them live in trees except for a few who seem to prefer the ground like baboons.

-- There are a few characteristics that are shared by most species.
+There are a few characteristics that are shared by most species.
 For example there are New World Monkeys and Old World monkeys.

-- It’s quite easy to see the difference between Old World and New World monkeys just by their faces, which look rather different from each other.
+It’s quite easy to see the difference between Old World and New World monkeys just by their faces, which look rather different from each other.

-- Old World monkeys are found in Africa and New World monkeys are found in South America.
+Old World monkeys are found in Africa and New World monkeys are found in South America.

 Apes are sometimes mistaken for monkeys but they actually aren’t monkeys.

 How Big Are Monkeys?

 But there are some bigger species too that are 3.3 feet long (1 meter) and can weigh up to 77 pounds (35 kilograms).

 What Do Monkeys Eat?

 Monkeys of all types have completely different diets, but the most common food that all of them eat are seeds, flowers, eggs, fruits, leaves, nuts, and small insects including spiders.

-- Some of them though are a bit naughty as they can cause a lot of damage to crops.
+They are very, very sociable and they have a mostly friendly attitude towards humans.
+Some of them though are a bit naughty as they can cause a lot of damage to crops.
 They’re seen as pests.

-- Monkeys mostly live in jungles.
+Monkeys mostly live in jungles.

 Spider Monkeys and Proboscis

-- Howler monkeys live in groups known as troops.
+Howler monkeys live in groups known as troops.
 In the group, only one male monkey is known to howl in the morning.

 Monkeys are loud, very loud!
 You can hear the booming sound of monkeys from about 1 mile (1.6 km) away.

 Imagine a monkey looking like a spider!
 They can walk on two legs across the tree tops.
 Cool!
 Their tail also helps them to swing, just like Tarzan!

 They are only found on the south of the continent of Australia and the island of Borneo.

 Monkeys are very sneaky sometimes!
 In cities like Bangkok they like to steal food from wherever they can find it.
 Watch out if you’re ever there!

 Now this is quite something…monkeys have feelings, just like us.
 They can feel love, fear, and compassion.

 This is cute.
 Monkeys hold hands and groom each other with lots of affection and love.

-- Larger monkeys are strong and super speedy.
+Larger monkeys are strong and super speedy.
 They have sharp claws that can actually kill.

 Monkeys in Groups

 There’s always a leader who gathers the food, while the other monkeys stand guard.

 But sometimes a leader will be a bit of a liar.
 If he’s found some food he likes, he’ll warn the others that there’s danger and keep it all for him.
 That’s not so cool.

 They are super cute, yet super naughty too.
 But remember they’re very clever, so watch out.